 Leather furniture looks beautiful, but in return it can be expensive.
-So to protect your investment you’ll want to make sure to take good care of your leather furniture.
+So to protect furniture, you’ll want to make sure to take good care of your leather furniture.
 There are a lot of dos and don’ts of leather furniture care, so the help you out, here are some of the most critical tips on How to Care for Leather Furniture!

 I have a leather recliner that my husband had before we got married.
 It is over 20 years old and still going strong.
 It is comfy, broken in and his favorite place to sit.
 With these tips your leather furniture can last a very long time.